Our Focuses|Sustainable Supply Chain|Conflict Minerals

 Winbond Conflict-free Minerals Statement

-Winbond follows the RMI (Responsible Minerals Initiative) to conduct due diligence on the source and regulation of tantalum, tin, tungsten, gold, cobalt, and mica in the products it manufactures to ensure that its sourcing practices are in line with the OECD Guidelines for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas or an equivalent and recognized due diligence framework.
-At the same time, Winbond also requires all suppliers to comply with and sign the Code of Conduct and Ethics related to sustainable development, the Employee Code of Ethics, the International Declaration of Human Rights and the International Labor Organization's Tripartite Declaration of Principles, the adoption of green products, environmental protection and no hazardous substances (HSF) policies, or comply with the requirements set by the Responsible Business Alliance (RBA).
-In 2024, all qualified suppliers will sign the Winbond Code of Ethics and Integrity, the Winbond Supplier Code of Conduct Commitment (including the terms of the RBA and Conflict Minerals Statement) to ensure that there are no "responsible minerals from substandard smelters" and products from Congo or countries and regions adjacent to conflict zones, and comply with applicable regional and international laws on responsible minerals.
+Winbond follows the RMI to conduct due diligence on the sources and regulation of gold (Au), tantalum (Ta), tungsten (W), tin (Sn), cobalt, mica, copper, nickel, natural graphite, and lithium contained in its products, to ensure that its sourcing practices are in alignment with the OECD Guidelines for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas or an equivalent and recognized due diligence framework.
+Winbond also requires all suppliers to comply with and sign the sustainability-related codes of conduct and ethical standards, employee ethics standards, the International Declaration of Human Rights and the International Labor Organization's Tripartite Declaration of Principles, the adoption of green products, environmental protection and hazardous substance free (HSF) policies, or comply with the requirements set by the Responsible Business Alliance (RBA).
+In 2025, all qualified suppliers signed the Winbond Code of Ethics and Integrity and the Winbond Supplier Code of Conduct Commitment (including the terms of the RBA and Conflict Minerals Statement) to avoid the use of minerals originated from non-compliant smelters.
+Suppliers shall ensure that such minerals do not directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo (DRC), its adjoining countries, or other conflict-affected and high-risk areas, and comply with all applicable regional and international laws and regulations on responsible mineral sourcing.

 Identification and Results of 3TG Metal Sources

-Winbond first determines the composition of the supplied products based on the Safety Data Sheet provided by the supplier and identifies whether it contains specific metals, and then adopts the Conflict Minerals Reporting Template (CMRT) and the Extended Minerals Reporting Template (EMRT) Investigate suppliers whose product composition involves gold (Au), tantalum (Ta), tin (Sn), tungsten (W), cobalt (Co), mica, and other responsible mineral sources as reported in the Responsible Minerals Initiative (RMI).
-In 2024, a total of 15 suppliers will be surveyed, and the smelters from which various metals come from 26 countries include North America, South America, Europe, Asia and Central Asia, and a total of 88 qualified smelters will provide metal smelting.
-In addition, Winbond has also formally implemented on-site audits of suppliers on conflict production, which not only strengthens Winbond's determination not to use conflict production, but also ensures suppliers' commitment to conflict production management through on-site audits.
-In 2024, a total of 2 Japanese raw material suppliers and a total of 15 written audits will be conducted on the spot, all of which will comply with the requirements and have not been prohibited from selling related products to Winbond.
+Winbond first reviewed the Safety Data Sheets provided by the supplier to determine product composition and identify whether specific metals were included.
+Winbond then adopted the Conflict Minerals Reporting Template (CMRT) and Extended Minerals Reporting Template (EMRT) to survey suppliers whose product composition involves gold (Au), tantalum (Ta), tungsten (W), tin (Sn), cobalt (Co), mica, copper, nickel, and other responsible mineral sources as reported in the Responsible Minerals Initiative (RMI).
+In 2025, surveyed suppliers included 18 suppliers for Winbond (Taiwan), 21 suppliers for Nuvoton (Taiwan), and 49 suppliers for Nuvoton (Japan), with smelter sources come from various countries include spanning North America, South America, Europe, Asia, and Central Asia.
+Qualified smelters included 67 for Winbond (Taiwan), 191 for Nuvoton (Taiwan), and 226 for Nuvoton (Japan).
+In addition, Winbond has also formally implemented on-site conflict minerals audits to reinforce its conflict-free commitment and ensure suppliers’ management commitments.
+In 2025, all suppliers comply with the requirements and have not been prohibited from selling related products to Winbond.

 Risk Level